 For all of these reasons, learning isn't going to be perfect.
 We aren't robots!
 You can tell me a fact as many times as you want but it won't always go in.

 So here's the fatal flaw in the logic.
 Designing a "perfect" curriculum would mean that you think that presenting a series of facts in order is teaching and that hearing something once and memorizing it forever is learning.
-Neither of those premises are true.
-Learning is individual and haphazard and messing and requires personal engagement.
+Neither of those premises is true.
+Learning is individual and haphazard and messy and requires personal engagement.
 So it's unique to each one of us.

 That doesn't keep me from constantly striving to find the best possible learning experiences to present to my children, and buying books constantly, and trying to understand and apply the Waldorf method so that they can have the highest quality education possible.
 Yesterday I was reading School as a Journey: The Eight-Year Odyssey of a Waldorf Teacher and His Class(I finally figured out that if I put my teacher books in the bathroom I have the best chance of actually reading them all the way to the end) and I loved his introduction to Algebra discussion in 7th grade.
 He includes a word problem which I have adapted.
 My changes are in blue.